enso-org/enso/README.md

 <ul><ul>
     <b>Mix languages with close-to-zero interop overhead.</b><br/>
     Import any library from Enso, Java, JavaScript, R, or Python, and use functions, callbacks, and data types without any wrappers.
+Enso uses
-Enso compiles them to the same instruction set with a unified memory model.
+    <a href="https://www.graalvm.org">GraalVM</a> to compile them to the same
+    instruction set with a unified memory model.
   <br/><a href="https://enso.org">Learn more →<a/>
 </ul></ul>

 <img align="left" width="44px" src="https://raw.githubusercontent.com/enso-org/icons/master/blue/with-bg/it/startup-and-new-business/051-rocket.svg">
 <ul><ul>
     <b>Fast.
 Up to 80x faster than Python.</b><br/>
     It can even run other languages faster than their official runtimes.
+    <a href="https://github.com/oracle/fastr">Enso-R (using FastR on the GraalVM)</a>
-Enso-R is 36x faster than GNU-R.
+    is 36x faster than GNU-R.
   <br/><a href="https://github.com/enso-org/benchmarks">See benchmarks →<a/>
 </ul></ul>